-Services represent a combination of Bible reading and Temple symbolism, and a combination of public and private prayer.
+Services are composed of Bible readings, Temple symbolism, and public and private prayer.
 The liturgy itself combines biblical passages with poetry and prose by later writers.

-The core of the service is the Shema and the Amidah.
+The core prayers of the service are the Shema and the Amidah.

 Preliminary benedictions and psalms were added over time because there was a feeling that one needed some preparation to get into the proper mood for prayer, and some final benedictions and hymns were also added to create more of a sense of closure to the service.

-A recitation known as the Kaddish came to be added as a punctuation mark, marking the various divisions of the service.
+A recitation known as the Kaddish came to be added as punctuation, marking the various divisions of the service.
 (The words Kaddish, Kedushah, and Kiddush are all variants on the Hebrew term usually translated as "holy.")
 The final Kaddish in a service is designated as the Mourners' Kaddish.

 There is also a more detailed guide to the specific parts of the Shabbat morning service at Shir Hadash.